 After making enquiries, the Directors have a reasonable expectation that the Society has adequate resources to continue in operational existence for the foreseeable future.

-The Covid-19 outbreak that happened in 2020 has continued to impact to the Society, not only in the Society's investments, insurance risk, income from new business and also operationally.
-As set out in note 3 the Society has capital in excess of the regulatory capital requirement for a non-directive society as at 31 December 2021 therefore the Board believes it is appropriate to prepare the financial statements on a going concern basis.
+As set out in note 3 the Society has capital in excess of the capital requirement for a non-directive society as at 31 December 2022, however there is a minimum capital requirement methodology stipulated by the PRA rulebook.
+The PRA methodology includes premium income from the Child trust fund vouchers received many years ago, rather than premiums received to the with profit funds.
+Our capital has, in 2022, fallen below the required level based on these vouchers, but it is above the level based on the premiums received into the with profit funds.
+The Board is in discussions with the regulatory authorities regarding this matter.

+As the society is solvent and meets the capital requirement relating to the premiums to the with profit fund the Board believes it is appropriate to prepare the financial statements on a going concern basis.
 The Society therefore continues to adopt the going concern basis in preparing its financial statements.